martinring/thesis/src/4-Timing.md

 Users are represented in the system by *cards* which regulate the access to rooms.
 (In the following, we use cards and users interchangeably;
 the formal specification only has cards.)
-Each card authorizes access to a set of rooms, by restricting passage through the doors.
-The access control system operates in two modes: in normal mode, a door may only be passed (using a card) if the card authorizes access to the room the door is leading to.
+Each card authorises access to a set of rooms, by restricting passage through the doors.
+The access control system operates in two modes: in normal mode, a door may only be passed (using a card) if the card authorises access to the room the door is leading to.
 However, we can declare an emergency for the whole building; in that modus, some doors are opened, allowing anyone to pass through.

-Opening doors in an emergency is subject to two *safety properties*: firstly, it should allow any user (card) to eventually arrive in a safe room, and secondly, it should not allow any user to enter a room they are not authorized to.
+Opening doors in an emergency is subject to two *safety properties*: firstly, it should allow any user (card) to eventually arrive in a safe room, and secondly, it should not allow any user to enter a room they are not authorised to.
 A subset of rooms is considered to be *safe*; in the simplest case, this can just be the outside modelled as a room.